CS

 Who Should Buy Which?

-Buy the Hyundai i30 Sedan if: You prioritise performance, need more boot space, need stronger towing, or prefer Hyundai's approach to design and ownership experience.
+Buy the Hyundai i30 Sedan if: You need more boot space, or prefer Hyundai's approach to design and ownership experience.

-Buy the Mazda Mazda3 if: You want the lower entry price, want lower running costs, or prefer Mazda's approach to design and ownership experience.
+Buy the Mazda Mazda3 if: You want the lower entry price, prioritise performance, want lower running costs, need stronger towing, or prefer Mazda's approach to design and ownership experience.

 The Verdict

-The Hyundai i30 Sedan takes 4 of 6 key spec categories.
-The Mazda Mazda3 will save you roughly $912 a year in fuel.
+The Mazda Mazda3 takes 4 of 5 key spec categories and comes in at a lower price.
+The Mazda Mazda3 will save you roughly $57 a year in fuel.
 If boot space matters, the Hyundai i30 Sedan has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.